Overview:

 It is crucial to understand that not all types of lower back pain or radiating pain in the lower part of the body can be categorized as sciatica pain.
 Sciatica refers only to lower back pain or radiating pain that originates from the sciatic nerves.

 Sciatica most commonly occurs when an underlying medical condition causes pain, inflammation, or numbness in the affected regions.
-Some of the most common medical conditions that can cause pinching or irritation of the sciatic nerves include:
+Common condition that can effect sciatica pain include:

 - Inflammation of the pelvic or lumbar muscles